AgileVentures/av-static-website/source/blog_articles/2017-03-22-debugging-by-blog.html.markdown

 0m4.523s
 ```

 The problem here is that this test is relying on some data from a ReachSkills opportunity that is no longer on the ReachSkills site.
-Updating the volunteer opportunity that is being checked for allows the test to pass.
-Now the critical thing is to check the relevant VCR files in along with the test and it should pass on CI.
-Irritatingly failing test runs and runs of tests on other branches can generate a lot of noise in the VCR/PuffingBilly caches, so I use the following strategy to get ready for a commit:
+The test passes if I update the details on the volunteer opportunity that is being checked for in the test.
+Now the critical thing is to commit the relevant VCR files into git in along with the test and everything should pass on CI.
+Irritatingly, failing test runs and runs of tests on other branches can generate a lot of noise in the VCR/PuffingBilly caches, so I use the following strategy to get ready for a commit:

 ```
 [tansaku@Samuels-MBP:~/Documents/Github/AgileVentures/LocalSupport (133663043_add_reachskills_vol_ops)]$